Miguel Cabrera Player Props: Tigers vs. Rangers

 Miguel Cabrera At The Plate

-- Cabrera has nine doubles, a home run and 19 walks while batting .239.
+- Cabrera is hitting .236 with nine doubles, a home run and 19 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.